Correction-to-scaling exponent for percolation and the Fortuin--Kasteleyn Potts model in two dimensions: The O model The O(n)

 As seen in the introduction, the leading thermal eigenvalue $y_{t1}^\text{loop}$ \eqref{def_y_t1_On} is not the leading thermal eigenvalue of the Potts model $y_{t1}$ \eqref{def_y_t1}, but the second leading eigenvalue $y_{t2}$ \eqref{def_y_t2}.
 As remarked in \cite{Deng_07}, the exponents $y_{t1}$ and $y_{h1}$ are \emph{absent} in spin and loop observables in the O$(n)$ model; but they can be seen in observables associated to other objects, like faces.
 The O$(n)$ magnetic exponent \eqref{def_y_h1_On} also appears in connection to an observable related to the worm MC algorithm \cite{Liu_11}.

-Finally, at $x=\infty$ or $1/x = 0$, there is another phase in the O$(n)$ loop model dubbed the fully-packed phase.
+Finally, at $x=\infty$ or $1/x = 0$, there is another phase in the O$(n)$ loop model dubbed the fully packed phase.
 This phase is also critical, but its universality class is distinct from that of the dense phase \cite{Bloete_94,Batchelor_94,Kondev_96}.
 The physical properties of this phase are beyond the scope of the present article.